kanofiadmasu/clarity-driving/README.md

     3. JavaScript
 ### Deployment
     1. Only Github was use to deploy this webpage, as the landig page is static and simple.
-    2. Custom configoured domain name bought from Namecheap.
+    2. Custom configured domain name bought from Namecheap.
 ## Featues of the webpage

 This landing page was minimal, and responsive in design--being compatible in different sizes of computer laptops, tablets, and mobile phones.